rails/rails/guides/source/security.md

 ### Textile Injection

 If you want to provide text formatting other than HTML (due to security), use a mark-up language which is converted to HTML on the server-side.
-"RedCloth":http://redcloth.org/ is such a language for Ruby, but without precautions, it is also vulnerable to XSS.
+[RedCloth](http://redcloth.org/) is such a language for Ruby, but without precautions, it is also vulnerable to XSS.

 For example, RedCloth translates `_test_` to &lt;em&gt;test&lt;em&gt;, which makes the text italic.
 However, up to the current version 3.0.4, it is still vulnerable to XSS.
-Get the "all-new version 4":http://www.redcloth.org that removed serious bugs.
-However, even that version has "some security bugs":http://www.rorsecurity.info/journal/2008/10/13/new-redcloth-security.html, so the countermeasures still apply.
+Get the [all-new version 4](http://www.redcloth.org) that removed serious bugs.
+However, even that version has [some security bugs](http://www.rorsecurity.info/journal/2008/10/13/new-redcloth-security.html), so the countermeasures still apply.
 Here is an example for version 3.0.4:

 ```ruby
 RedCloth.new('<script>alert(1)</script>').to_html